Empyrrhus/MIDI-To-Shawzin/README.md

 >python midiToShawzin [MIDI file]
 ```

 The program will ask you to enter a scale for the MIDI file.
 You can find a <a href="https://www.scales-chords.com/scalefinder.php">scale finder</a> online if needed.
 For details on how the Shawzin input/output system works, see my notes <a href="https://www.reddit.com/r/Warframe/comments/cxbxoc/shawzin_song_recording_syntax/">here</a>.
 The program will output a .txt file for every instrument track in the MIDI file.
 If any of the notes in the MIDI are out of scale, you can check the appropriate "DEBUG" text file.
-These notes will be marked with "(Ignored)", and will not be converted.
+These notes will be marked with "(Ignored)", and will not be added to the output text.
 ```
 (Ignored)	Note #1	 Note C#/Db4 at 0m3.015625s
 ```